urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/cn/cndt.md

 Inverted function call

-Inverts the order of [`%-`](), so the argument is the first element and the second element is the function.
+Inverts the order of [`%-`](), so the argument is the first child and the second child is the function.
 Exists primarily for code readability and organization.
 See the [backstep section]() for more information.

 Produces
 --------